Adam Soldati has cemented his name among the preeminent collegiate diving coaches in the nation during his nine seasons at Purdue.

 In addition to the titles won, Purdue's depth was clearly evident at both championship meets.
 At the men's NCAA Championships, four divers earn All-America acclaim, while at the women's national championship meet two more certificates were made out to Purdue divers.
 At the men's Big Ten Championships, all six divers scored from all three boards to add 219 points to Purdue's team total.
 On the women's side, the Boilermakers grabbed 105 points, including a 2-3-4 finish in the platform, with only three divers scoring.
 Only Indiana, which brought seven divers, scored more points in the diving events.

 Both record books have been completely rewritten under Soldati.
-With Boudia and Colturi leading the way by sitting first and second, respectively, in the all-time top 10 lists from all three boards, 28 of the 30 positions on the all-time top-10 list from the three boards were coached by Soldati, including all 10 on the platform list.
-On the women's side, 24 of the 30 divers on the all-time top 10 lists from each board were Soldati charges, including each record holder.
+All 30 positions on the men's all-time Top 10 list for the three boards are occupied by divers that were coached by Soldati.
+On the women's side, 28 of the 30 divers on the all-time Top 10 lists from each board were Soldati pupils.

-All total, Soldati has coached his divers to 41 All-American certificates, 10 Big Ten championships, four Big Ten Diver of the Year awards and four Big Ten Diver of the Championships titles.
+All total, Soldati has coached his divers to 63 All-American certificates, 11 Big Ten championships, four Big Ten Diver of the Year awards and five Big Ten Diver of the Championships titles.

 Boudia then became the first American to top 600 points in a six-dive platform list when he scored 605.40 while winning the event at the AT&T National Diving Championships.
 Included in that score was a 111.00 total on a 109C that broke the American record for a single dive.
 The scores bettered records he had set in February at the USA Diving Winter National Championships.
 At the same championships, Kara Cook finished second in the women's platform with her score of 330.45.